-To identify and use prepositions in sentences.
+To understand what prepositions are and how to use them in sentences.

 This lesson includes: